Author

 Real Name: Page Joseph Falkenburg

-Stats: 6′ 5″ 253 lbs.
+: 6′ 5″ 253 lbs.

-Born: April 5, 1956
+: April 5, 1956

 The saga of Diamond Dallas Page seems more akin to a Horatio Alger tale than a wrestling biography.
 Although flavored with grandiosity and passion, it is the story of a man’s dedication and determination to become a star in professional wrestling despite the odds and the naysayers standing in his way.

-Dallas Page was born Page Falkenburg in 1956.
-Standing 6′ 5″ and weighing 253 lbs., he used his physical stature to keep patrons in line as the owner of a Florida night club.
+Standing 6′ 5″ and weighing 253 lbs., he used his physical stature to keep patrons in line as the manager of Norma Jean’s, a night club in Ft.
+Myers, Florida.
 Attracted to the glamour and lucrative nature of the professional wrestling industry, Page took a gamble and decided to move North to Minnesota and entered the American Wrestling Association.
 Having sent audio tapes to the promotion as part of his application, he was hired as a color commentator for the promotion’s broadcasts.
 Soon he looked at one of the tag teams working within the promotion and decided that he wanted to serve as their manager.
 Under his guidance, the team of Badd Company (Paul Diamond and Pat Tanaka) quickly became the AWA tag team champions.
 His early success prompted a number of performers to seek out his services and soon he was managing a number of performers, including Madusa and Curt Hennig.

 Undaunted, Page determined to continue improving his character and sought the help of Jake “the Snake” Roberts.
 Roberts advised on the psychological aspects of the business and after his injury had healed he made his way back to WCW, which was now under the direction of his former announcing partner Eric Bischoff.
 Bischoff saw talent in Page and took a gamble on him, giving him a minor push along with a bodyguard and a valet (his real-life wife Kimberly) who was referred to as the Diamond Doll.
 He finally found his first bit of success at the 1995 Fall Brawl pay per view event where he defeated the Renegade to gain the WCW television title.
 Just when it seemed he was climbing the ladder towards success, he was booked in some of the most ridiculous and embarrassing angles in recent memory (including one where he stole Kimberly’s $1 million in bingo winnings and then lost it all).
 Losing feuds to Johnny B. Badd (Marc Mero) and the Booty Man (Ed Leslie), Page seemed to be back at square one in his career.